5kuuk/CTF-writeups/sekai-2023/textsender/README.md

 However unlike with [House of Botcake](https://github.com/shellphish/how2heap/blob/master/glibc_2.32/house_of_botcake.c), since this chunk was NOT in tcache range after being extended by realloc, when the double free happens backwards consolidation will be attempted again, and the `prev_size` vs actual `chunk_size` check will fail.
-No sweat, we can simply change this size accordingly since it is now contained into a valid chunk.
+No sweat, we can simply change the size of the `sender` chunk accordingly since it is now contained into a valid chunk.

 Now we have all the knowledge we need 😀